jonathanolson/slither/notes/patterns.md

   - Fix up generation (we broke some things?)
   -
   - Clean up all SORTS of code.
 See if FCA approach is widely better in all ways.
   -
+  - deduplication of pattern board instances, based on isomorphism
+  -
   - Testing...
     -